 Honoring Parks and Open Spaces

-- Fully funding the Land and Water Conservation Fund (LWCF), which leads to the creation of parks and the acquisition of open space;
+- Continuing to partner with the Land and Water Conservation Fund (LWCF), which leads to the creation of parks and the acquisition of open space*;

 - Eliminating the nation’s maintenance backlog on our federal lands, including our National Parks;